 Thank you again for the generous offer..
 XXX is my top choice and I’m excited about joining the faculty there.
 However, I have a few issues related to the offer that need to be resolved before I can give a final commitment.
 I want you to know that I have another offer in hand as well as several possible offers that I am to hear about shortly.

-I would also like a start-up research fund of $xxxxx, to fund things like travel for research and a research assistant to assist me with YY.
+I would also like a start-up research fund of $xxxxx, to fund things like travel for my research on XX and a research assistant to assist me with YY.

 In terms of teaching load, I’d like to request a course release for the second year as well to help me advance my research program toward tenure.

 I would like to make a trip to XXX with my partner to look at houses, and I’d like to know if the department can cover some or all of that expense.